GBM (gamer)

-Lee Chang-seok (이창석), better known by his in-game name GBM, is a South Korean retired professional League of Legends.
+Lee Chang-seok (이창석), better known as GBM, is a South Korean former professional League of Legends player.
 He previously played for NRG Esports of the LCS, Team Vitality of the LEC, Jin Air Green Wings and CJ Entus of the LCK, and Galatasaray Esports of the Turkish Championship League (TCL).

 Playing career

 2013 season

 GBM was picked up by CJ Entus Frost in June 2013 as a mid laner under the name "Ganked by Mom".
 He played in his first OGN with the team at HOT6iX Champions Summer 2013 and shared playing time with RapidStar.
 Frost ended the season in fourth after making it to the semifinals and then losing 3–0 to the KT Rolster Bullets and 3–2 to MVP Ozone.
 Frost earned enough circuit points to qualify for the Season 3 Korea Regional Finals but lost 3–0 in the second round to the Bullets.
 In the offseason, Frost attended IEM Singapore and made it to the finals but lost 2–0 to Invictus Gaming.